emqx/cloud-docs/en_US/connect_to_deployments/vue_sdk.md

   - WebSocket Port: **8083**
   - WebSocket over TLS/SSL Port: **8084**

 - You can also [create your own MQTT broker](../create/overview.md).
 After the deployment is in running status, you can find connection information on the deployment overview page.
-And for the username and password required in the later client connection stage, you can navigate to the **Authentication & ACL** -> **Authentication** section for the setting.
+And for the username and password required in the later client connection stage, you can navigate to the **Access Control** -> **[Authentication](../deployments/default_auth.md)** for the setting.

 ### Creating a Vue Application